Strongly-polynomial time and validation analysis of policy gradient methods: Distribution-free convergence for PMD and strongly-polynomial runtime

 \subsection{A strongly-polynomial time PMD}

-Recall an algorithm is strongly-polynomial when the number of arithmetic operations is polynomial in the input size, and the memory usage/data transfer is as well.
-For (unregularized) MDPs, an algorithm is strongly-polynomial for a \textit{fixed} discount factor $\gamma$ if its runtime is polynomial in the size of all data from the MDP excluding the discount factor\footnote{This allows the runtime to depend on $(1-\gamma)^{-1}$.
-If the runtime can be improved to only depend on $\log((1-\gamma)^{-1})$, then the runtime is strongly-polynomial w.r.t~the discount factor $\gamma$ as well.}.
-Our result extends the work on Ye~\cite{ye2011simplex}, who showed combinatorial methods like simplex and Howard's policy iteration are strongly-polynomial for a fixed $\gamma$, to gradient methods like PMD.
+Recall an algorithm is strongly-polynomial when the number of arithmetic operations is polynomial in the input size, and the memory usage is polynomial in the input data size.
+We consider (unregularized) MDPs with a \textit{fixed} discount factor $\gamma$, where both the number of arithmetic operations and memory usage can have a $(1-\gamma)^{-1}$ dependence.
+Our result extends the work of Ye~\cite{ye2011simplex}, who showed combinatorial methods like simplex and Howard's policy iteration are strongly-polynomial for a fixed $\gamma$, to gradient methods like PMD.
 Our developments are adapted from~\cite{ye2011simplex}, where the main difference is that we work in policy space and leverage the advantage gap function (Proposition~\ref{prop:gap_functions}) in lieu of strict complementary slackness.

 First, we describe some structural properties of the RL problem.
 Recall the weighted visitation vector $\eta^\pi_\rho$ from~\eqref{eq:weighed_visitation}. \begin{lemma} Recall $\eta^\pi_\rho(s) \in [\rho(s), (1-\gamma)^{-1}]$.
 For any $\pi(\cdot \vert s) \in \DA$, the vector $x$ from Lemma~\ref{lem:pi_to_x} satisfies $x(s,a) = \eta^\pi_\rho(s) \pi(a \vert s) \in [0, (1-\gamma)^{-1}]$ for all states $s \in \cS$ and actions $a \in \cA$. \end{lemma}